-The preliminary personnel expense forecast is approximately \$398,000.
+The proposed personnel expense forecast is approximately \$359,540.
 This figure assumes:

-- senior analyst position is replaced with LAFCo analyst I position; - merit-based step increases for two permanent staff; - continued use of part time student intern; and - new executive officer compensation equivalent to current salary/benefits.
+- Continued funding of the existing LAFCo analyst position; - Senior analyst position is replaced with a LAFCo analyst position; - Merit-based step increases for two permanent staff consistent with current schedule of salaries; - Continued funding of a part time student intern; and - New executive officer compensation/salary/benefits.